teur/OpenReader-WebUI/README.md

 OpenReader WebUI is a document reader with Text-to-Speech capabilities, offering a TTS read along experience with narration for both PDF and EPUB documents.
 It can use any OpenAI compatible TTS endpoint, including [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).

 - 🎯 **TTS API Integration**: Compatible with OpenAI text to speech API, Kokoro FastAPI TTS, or any other compatible service; enabling high-quality voice narration
-- 💾 **Local-First Architecture**: Uses IndexedDB browser storage - no server uploads required
+- 💾 **Local-First Architecture**: Uses IndexedDB browser storage for documents
 - 🛜 **Optional Server-side documents**: Manually upload documents to the next backend for all users to download
 - 📖 **Read Along Experience**: Follow along with highlighted text as the TTS narrates
-- 📚 **EPUB Support**: Read EPUB files with table of contents
-- 📄 **PDF Support**: Read PDF files with clean text extraction
+- 📄 **Document formats**: EPUB, PDF, DOCX
 - 🎧 **Audiobook Creation**: Create and export audiobooks from PDF and ePub files with m4b format
 - 📲 **Mobile Support**: Works on mobile devices, and can be added as a PWA web app
 - 🎨 **Customizable Experience**:
-  - 🔑 Set TTS API base URL (with optional API key)
+  - 🔑 Set TTS API base URL (and optional API key)
   - 🏎️ Adjustable playback speed
   - 📐 Customize PDF text extraction margins
   - 🗣️ Multiple voice options (checks `/v1/audio/voices` endpoint)